ospocommunity/website/content/guide.md

 PPT template download:

 [Template_ApacheCon_Asia.pptx](https://apachecon.com/acasia2021/Template_ApacheCon_Asia.pptx)
-* Keynote recording time is not more than 30 minute
+* Keynote recording time is not more than 30 minute.
+It is recommended that you limit your presentation to 25 minutes, taking into account overtures and Q&A.
-* Session recording time is not more than 40 minute
+* Session recording time is not more than 40 minute.
+It is recommended that you limit your presentation to 35 minutes, taking into account overtures and Q&A.

 # Step 2: Equipment/environment preparation before recording
 Pay attention to 5 key points: